AB InBev CFO Dutra to step down, Ambev's Tennenbaum to replace him

-Feb 5 (Reuters) - Belgium-based beer maker Anheuser-Busch InBev said on Thursday that Chief Financial Officer Felipe Dutra would step down and be replaced by Fernando Tennenbaum, the CFO of its Brazilian unit, Ambev SA.
+(Reuters) - Belgium-based beer maker Anheuser-Busch InBev (ABI.BR) said on Wednesday that Chief Financial Officer Felipe Dutra would step down and be replaced by Fernando Tennenbaum, the CFO of its Brazilian unit, Ambev SA (ABEV3.SA).

 Tennenbaum will also join the executive committee of the company that makes Budweiser, Corona and Stella Artois.
 Dutra, who was CFO for almost 15 years, will remain with the company during a transition period, the company said.